 5. When does the seller want to close?

-One seller may want to close right away while another may not be planning to close for several months.
+One seller may want to close immediately, while another may not plan to close for several months.
 Be sure their earliest/latest closing date works for your circumstances.

 6. What is included in the sale price?